frothkoetter/cdw/README.md

 This lab you saw how Iceberg branching feature helping data quality pipelines in a data engineering workflow.

-## Lab 6 - Table Optimization
+## Lab 6 - Table Optimize (Compaction)

+### Merge-on-Read (Position Deletes).
-We will delete rows and change optimize the table.

-Your table is configured for Merge-on-Read (MoR) using Position Deletes.
+We will delete rows and optimize the table that is configured for Merge-on-Read (MoR) using Position Deletes.

-Trino wrote a few tiny .parquet files (the position deletes) to hide the rows.
+Trino will write a few tiny .parquet files (the position deletes) to hide the rows.

-The Optimize (Compaction): You ran EXECUTE optimize.
-Trino then performed a "compaction," which is essentially a delayed Copy-on-Write.
+Later the we then perform a "compaction," which is essentially a delayed Copy-on-Write.
 It took the data + the position deletes and wrote a new "clean" data file.

-💡 Why this is the default in Trino
 Trino defaults to Merge-on-Read for Iceberg v2 tables because it allows for near-instant deletions.
 If you were forced into Copy-on-Write for an 86-million-row table, every single DELETE would take minutes as it rewrote gigabytes of data.
 With MoR, the delete takes milliseconds, and you "pay the tax" later during the optimize step.

-Query: Delete specific days in Jan 1995.
+Delete a few days in Jan 1995.

 ```sql
 /*